-Most experienced bakers have tried this recipe at least once in their career, and there is a reason that folks keep coming back to it.
+Most experienced bakers have tried this WASC Cake Recipe at least once in their career, and there is a reason that folks keep coming back to it.
 It works!
-(Video below)

 So what is a WASC cake?
-It is a White Almond Sour Cream cake.
+It is a White Almond Sour Cream cake that is semi-homemade.
+(Meaning there is a box mix involved!)
 Bakers love this recipe because it tastes so good, but also holds up very well to decorating and fondant.
 Not to mention that it is SO open to variation!

 To make this cake you will need: